 Speed: 1 minute.
 Cost: 49 cents (for postage).

-You can file an extension quickly and painlessly by using Form 4868.
+You can file an extension using IRS Form 4868.

-Be sure to mail this before the post office closes on April 18th.
-You need the envelope to be postmarked on or before the deadline in order for your extension to be filed on-time.
+Mail Form 4868 to the IRS mailing address before the post office closes on April 15th.
+The envelope must be postmarked on or before the deadline in order for your extension to be filed on-time.

 Speed: about 5 minutes.
 Cost: free.